mrakgr/The-Spiral-Language/readme.md

 ##### map

-Map is useful for activation functions and pointwise operations like addition and hadamard multiplication.
+Map is useful for activation functions and pointwise operations like addition and Hadamarad multiplication.

 ```
     inl choose_adjoints in bck =